Boston Throne

+Description

 The Boston Throne is a cuboid block of marble, carved in relief on three sides.
 The main panel on one long side shows a central naked winged youth, holding scales (mostly now lost).
 The pans of the scales remain, each containing the small figure of a youth.
 The central figure stands between two figures of women dressed in Ionian tunics and mantles, seated on palmettes and volute.
 The composition has been interpreted as a psychostasia (weighing of souls), and the figures have variously been identified as Eros, Persephone and Aphrodite, or Eros, Venus and Juno.
-The two shorter side panel also show figures: one, an old woman mourning; the other, a boy playing a lyre.
+The two shorter side panels also show figures: one, an old woman mourning; the other, a boy playing a lyre.

 The consensus is that the sculpture of the Boston Throne is lower in quality than that of the Ludovisi Throne, with less subtle and less figurative characterisation.
 The Ludovisi Throne is thought to be a 5th-century BC Greek original, but it seems likely that the Boston Throne has a substantially later date; perhaps it was a 1st-century BC Roman companion-piece to the Ludovisi Throne, created for that piece's assumed display-arrangement in the Gardens of Sallust, or it may even be a forgery.